-Autumn sunlight illuminates a spectacle of decay.
+Autumn sunlight is illuminating a spectacle of decay.
 In spring and summer bumblebees and larks sang along with the bright blossoms in any shade of colour.
 But by now all have left the gardens, parks and orchards.
 There is no singing in autumn.
 The reds and yellows of foliage are silent ones.

 Birds are gathering for their flight southwards and only the crows’ croaking bids them good-bye.
 Leaves have metamorphed into bodiless forms and hover as colourful spheric lights in the branches .
 You’re gazing at them, trying to hold on to these pretty images.
 Still, they only seem to be waiting for the split-second to float down and decay on the wet earth.
 Later, rain clashes with a harsh clang against the barrenness of wood.